tomaskovarik271/PIPECD/README.md

 ### Verification (Local)

 1. Open the frontend URL from `netlify dev` output.
 2. Sign up/Log in using Email/Password or GitHub (GitHub requires local Supabase config).
 3. Verify Home page shows `API Health: Ok` and correct user status.
 4. Navigate to the Contacts page, create, edit, and delete a contact.
+5. Navigate to the Deals page, create, edit, and delete a deal.
+(Requires manual addition of test data locally - see `DEVELOPER_GUIDE.md`)

 ### Local Development Notes & Issues

 *   **Inngest Build Warning:** You may see `Could not resolve "inngest/netlify"` during `netlify dev` startup.
 This is currently benign; the functions load correctly.
 *   **Inngest Local Workflow:**
-    *   **Sending Events:** Works correctly from functions running within `netlify dev` (e.g., from the GraphQL API).
+    *   **Sending Events:** Works correctly from functions running within `netlify dev`.
-    *   **Viewing Sent Events:** Run the Inngest Dev Server (`npx inngest-cli dev`) in a separate terminal.
-Access its web UI (usually `http://localhost:8288`) to see events as they are sent by your application.
+    *   **Viewing Sent Events:** Run the Inngest Dev Server (`npx inngest-cli dev`) in a separate terminal to verify events are sent.
-    *   **Testing Function Execution:** Reliably testing the *execution* of the Inngest handler function (`netlify/functions/inngest.ts`) triggered by the Dev Server is problematic when the handler is running inside `netlify dev` (due to proxy limitations).
-Rely on deployed environments (see below) for full end-to-end workflow testing.
+    *   **Testing Function Execution:** Due to limitations with `netlify dev`, testing the *execution* logic within your Inngest functions (in `netlify/functions/inngest.ts`) requires deploying to Netlify (Preview or Prod) and checking logs there.

 ## Deployment (Production)